-\end{assumption} This is a standard assumption that is used in the analysis of all the methods displayed in Table \ref{tab:comparison}. \begin{assumption} We consider three scenarios for the operator $F$, namely when $F$ is strongly monotone, monotone and non-monotone, but with an additional assumption: \\ \textbf{(SM) Strong monotonicity.} There exists $\mu > 0$ such that
+\end{assumption} This is a standard assumption that is used in the analysis of all the methods displayed in Table \ref{tab:comparison}. \begin{assumption} We consider three scenarios for the operator $F$, namely, when $F$ is strongly-monotone, monotone and non-monotone, but with an additional assumption: \\ \textbf{(SM) Strong monotonicity.} There exists $\mu > 0$ such that, for all $z_1, z_2$,

 \textbf{(M) Monotonicity.} For all $z_1, z_2 $, it holds that: